jpersson/johanpersson.at/content/posts/2020/5-min-apple-cake/index.md

 ## Making it

 1. Set oven at 200C.
-2. Mix flour, sugar, oil, salt, cinnamon and baking powder
+2. Mix flour, sugar, oil, milk, salt, cinnamon and baking powder
 3. Pour into form prepared with oil and breadcrumbs on the bottom and sides.
 4. Put apple-slices into dough.
 5. Add some sugar and cinnamon on top.